-- The Artwork ID: can be any combination of characters but it should be unique.
-The Other ID is for use when the artist who has consigned an artwork to you if you’re a gallery has their own artwork ID you want to record.
-Or use it for any other artwork ID you may have.
+- The Artwork ID: can be any combination of characters but it should be unique to avoid confusion.
+Use the PREFS button to specify what ID is to be automatically entered if you want IDs to be automatically created and entered by Tessera.
+The Other ID field is for use when the artist who has consigned an artwork into Tessera has their own artwork ID you want to record.

-- Dimensions can be added for the artwork itself, the frame and the paper size.
-Enter dimensions manually in any format that suits your needs.
+- Dimensions can be added for the artwork, the frame and the paper size.
+Enter dimensions manually in any format required.